Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

   auton: "Tie",
   awp: false,
   strategy: [
-    Our strategy was to have us on the non-goal side pushing triballs onto the goal side.
-53C will delieve the triballs to our goal.
+    We play most of the match on the non-offensive zone pushing triballs onto the offensive zone.
+53C will push the triballs to our goal.
 ],
   auton_notes: [Nobody had a working auton],
   match_notes: [
     - Both of our bots could not shoot
-- In the last 45 - 15 seconds one of our wires got stuck in the drivetrain, disabling us
+    - In the last 30 seconds one of our wires got stuck in the drivetrain, disabling us ],

-  ],
   subsystems: (
     overperformed: "Intake",